Naishaa07/project-26/readme.md

 This fairly easy recipe will teach you how to make lemonade, a very refreshing and hydrating drink which requires extremely basic ingredients.
-It is one of the most convenient and prefered drinks on a hot sunny day.
+It is one of the most convenient and preferred drinks on a hot sunny day.